spaceml-org/Worldview-Search-Chrome-Extension/README.md

 # Worldviewsearch Chrome Extension

-<ins> **What is it?** </ins>

 Well lets say you're trying to index images of the earth, and you want to find **similar images** to your input.
-That's exactly what this is for - a chrome extension built on React, that lets you take a snapshot of satelite images from NASA's worldview website, and lets you perform similarity searches on the same, which is returned back to you, in a neat and clean UI
+That's exactly what this is for - a chrome extension built on React, that lets you take a snapshot of satellite images from NASA's worldview website, and lets you perform similarity searches on the same, which is returned back to you, in a neat and clean UI

-### Install Worldviewsearch Chrome Extension
+## Install Worldviewsearch Chrome Extension
-- To get started you will need npm installed on your system
 - Clone the main branch of the repository
 - Extract all the files to a folder of your choice.
-- Go to [chrome://extensions](chrome://extensions) in your chrome browser
+- Go to [chrome://extensions](chrome://extensions/) in your chrome browser
 - Activate **"developer mode"** in right-hand corner
-- Click **"load unpacked"** button on left side
+- Click the **"load unpacked"** button on the left side
 - Point to the *dist* folder within the unzipped folder

-### How To Use Worldviewsearch Chrome Extension
+## How To Use Worldviewsearch Chrome Extension
 Step 1) **Head over to [WorldView website](https://worldview.earthdata.nasa.gov/)** \
 In the layers option choose *Corrected Reflectance(True Colour)* and unselect the default selections\
 Move a day behind to begin using it